 But in the middle the larger ramped knob pairing of the Aspen are replaced by a connected grid of file tread pyramids.
 The larger ramped/stepped transition knobs of the original Aspen also go away, being replaced by a single low-profile stripe transitioning from the stripe pair to the original shoulder knobs.

 How low we obviously can only guess.
-But from the look of the flex of that sidewall above, I’d guess around 20psi in a supple tire casing.
+But from the look of the flex of that sidewall above, I’d guess around 20psi in the supple 170tpi pro-only tire casing.

 The prototype Aspen Race tires are remarkably high-volume too.
 While we saw some riders on tires under 2″ for the short track race, Schurter’s prototypes are marked as 29″ x 2.4″, and looked every bit that big.